 3. Naturopathy:

-Naturopathy employs natural therapies to support the body's healing abilities.
-It includes a combination of nutrition, herbal medicine, physical therapies, hydrotherapy, and lifestyle modifications.
-Naturopaths believe in treating the root cause of illnesses and not just the symptoms.
+Nature Cure uses natural approaches to help the body heal itself.
+It includes a combination of nutritional supplementation, herbal medicine, physical therapy, hydrotherapy, and lifestyle change.
+The key commonality between all nature cure practitioners is to treat the cause of the disease, not just the symptoms.

 4. Acupuncture:

-Acupuncture, a component of Traditional Chinese Medicine, involves the insertion of thin needles into specific points on the body to balance the flow of energy or "qi."
-It is believed to stimulate the body's natural healing processes and promote physical and emotional well-being.
+Acupuncture is a component of traditional Chinese medicine, where thin needles are inserted into specific points of the body to realign the flow of energy called "Qi."
+It is known to awaken the natural healing capacity of the body, contributing to emotional and physical well-being.

 5. Chiropractic: